-About the Haley Memorial Library
+About The Haley Memorial Library

-The Haley Memorial Library is a privately-funded, independent, charitable institution
+The Haley Memorial Library is a privately-funded, independent, charitable institution that cherishes its independence from local, state and federal governments.

 Come to the Haley Library to enjoy spirited, inspiring history and the